Rousseau's Philosophical Musings: Nature, Freedom and World Literature Roots

 Rousseau’s view of human nature is one of the main reasons he belongs in World Literature Roots.
 He argued that people are not born evil.
 They become corrupted by social conditions that reward pride, greed and false superiority.

-This idea changed the way writers imagined characters.
-Rousseau helped literature focus more deeply on emotion, childhood, memory and inner conflict.
+This idea changed the way writers imagined characters, encouraging deeper attention to emotion, childhood, memory and inner conflict.

 8. Rousseau and Romanticism